Using material in class under Copyright Act

 • Song lyrics

-Exceptions in the Act
+Exceptions to the Copyright Act

 To take advantage of the exceptions as a teacher or professor, you need to meet some requirements.
 For instance, before displaying content on screen in class, you have to check whether the work can be purchased in an appropriate format.
 For content taken from the Internet, you have to make sure it was made legally accessible on the site and there is no clearly visible notice that prohibits use and no technological measures that limit access.